zacanger/niddesa/text/generated-translations/mahaniddesa/08-chinese-google.md

-8. Explanation of Bosol Sutra
+8. Explanation of Bosol Sutta
     Secondly, Bosol's explanation will say:
     59. They told: "Here is purity."
 They said that there is no purity in other methods.
        When it is declared that everything that rests there is pure, all are fixed in their respective truths.